All You Need to Know About Critical Chain Project Management

 Once the delay enters the second third of the buffer period, it’s time to start examining the situation a little more closely.
 Is there a problem, how much of a problem is it, and what should be done?

 The last third of the buffer indicates the time when managers initiate contingency plans to get things back on track.
-By applying this approach to management by exception, project managers avoid spending time on unnecessary interventions.
+By applying this approach to management by exception, project managers can skip unnecessary interventions entirely.

-Although it would be wonderful to focus all your effort on one project at a time, the truth is that you, as a project manager, are probably taking care of several projects at once.
+Although it’d be wonderful to focus all your effort on one project at a time, the truth is that you, as a project manager, are probably taking care of several projects at once.
 What do you do now?

 • Critical chain activities take precedence over no-critical activities